nhantran/docker-cluster-installer/README.md

 #### Verify the installation on any hosts [192.168.1.2 -> 192.168.1.5]
       consul members

-## Install Docker cluster using the recent installed Consul cluster above as back-end
+## Install Docker cluster
+This cluster is using the recent installed Consul cluster above as back-end

 #### For each host [192.168.1.2 -> 192.168.1.5], run the following command
       sudo ./installDocker --node --consul-ip 192.168.1.2